hebertsanto/cli/README.md

 - Go (Golang) installed on your machine.
 - A GitHub access token with appropriate permissions.

+## Feature

+With this CLI you can automate the repository creation process, increasing the project development, as it clones the boilerplates, creates the repository, sets the main branch, and makes the first commit.

 ## How to use this project

 ### 1. Install Go